aaronc/ClojureWpf/README.md

 ### FAQ

 _Why does the ClojureWpf namespace use CamelCase?
-Isn't that against Clojure naming conventions?_
+Isn't that very un-clojure-like?_

 Yes, it is.
 But, originally the only way we had of packaging the library into a DLL was to store as an embedded resource in a C# DLL.
 Also, we did and (still